alexander-shch/React-Re-tender-Examples/src/examples_summary.md

 ---

+## Bonus: Preact Signals Example
+### Description
+Demonstrates how to use Preact Signals for state management with different approaches to handle re-renders.

+### Benefits
+- Fine-grained reactivity without component re-renders when using signals directly in JSX
+- Computed values that automatically update based on signal changes
+- Smaller bundle size compared to traditional state management solutions
+- Can force re-renders when needed using hooks like `useSignalEffect` or `useSignals`

+### Cons
+- Requires additional dependency (@preact/signals-react)
+- Mixing signal values (`.value`) and direct signal usage can lead to confusion
+- Need to be careful about when to use `.value` vs direct signal reference

+### Different Approaches
+1. **Direct Signal Usage**:
+   - Use `{signal}` in JSX for automatic updates without re-renders
+   - Best for simple value displays where component re-render isn't needed

+2. **Force Re-renders with useSignals**:
+   - Use `useSignals()` hook to make component re-render on signal changes
+   - Good for when you need the entire component to update

+3. **Manual Re-render Control**:
+   - Use `useSignalEffect` with `useState` for manual control over re-renders
+   - Useful when you need to trigger re-renders based on specific signal changes

+### Misconceptions
+- Some might think signals always prevent re-renders, but they can be configured to trigger re-renders when needed
+- The `.value` property isn't just for updating signals; it changes how React interacts with the signal in JSX

+---

 ## Conclusion
 Each approach has its strengths and weaknesses.
 Choosing the right one depends on the specific needs of your application and the complexity of your state management requirements.